Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Derivation of GSA indices from PDP and ICE

 The three-variable analytical problem is adopted from Goldstein et. al.~\cite{goldstein2015peeking}, written as:

 where $x_{i} \in [-1,1]$ for $i=1,2,3$.
 The main challenge with this problem is that $x_{2}$ strongly interacts with $x_{3}$ in such a way that the PDP yields a flat curve (therefore, the $I_{pdp}$ is zero or close to zero).
-We did not perform a thorough analysis of this problem; instead, we use this problem to check the adequacy of the new metrics ({\textit{i.e.}}, $\mu_{I,ice}$, $\sigma_{I,ice}$, and $\sigma_{\rho}$).
-The {Sobol\textquotesingle} indices and averaged SHAP were calculated using $10^{6}$ samples.
+We did not perform a thorough analysis of this problem; instead, we use this problem to check the adequacy of the new metrics ({\textit{i.e.}}, $\mu_{I_{ice}}$, $\sigma_{I_{ice}}$, and $\sigma_{\rho}$).
+The {Sobol'} indices and averaged SHAP were calculated using $10^{6}$ samples.
 Due to the low dimensionality of the problem, the SHAP values are calculated analytically.
 To calculate the PDP and ICE-based metrics, 10,000 ICE curves were drawn from the actual function {but the SMT-Explainability toolbox allows us to do the same based on a surrogate model~\cite{saves2023smt,robani2025smt}.}

-The centered PDP and ICE plots for this problem are shown in Fig.~\ref{fig:threevar_PDP}.
+The anchored PDP and ICE plots for this problem are shown in Fig.~\ref{fig:threevar_PDP}.
+In this figure, as well as in similar figures throughout the paper, the one-dimensional PDP is represented by a dashed line, whereas the corresponding ICE curves are shown as solid lines.
 It is evident that the influence of $x_{2}$ on $y$ varies depending on the value of $x_{3}$, and vice versa.
-As a result, the PDPs for $x_{2}$ and $x_{3}$ appear as almost flat lines, leading to a near-zero PDP-based feature importance for both variables.
+As a result, the PDPs for $x_{2}$ and $x_{3}$ appear as almost flat lines, leading to a near-zero PDP-based input importance for both variables.
 However, this is misleading, as the true importance of these variables is not zero.
 On the other hand, $x_{1}$ does not interact with $x_{2}$ and $x_{3}$, which is why its PDP and ICE curves are essentially identical.
 Moreover, its overall impact is actually less significant than that of $x_{2}$ and $x_{3}$.